N0Soull/N0Soull/README.md

 ## just a bit about me

 - 7 years of experience in coding or maybe even more...
-- I speek English, German and Fluent Russian
+- I speak English, German and Fluent Russian
 - currently located in DE NRW